At a glance

 Saint Louis University is a Catholic, Jesuit institution that values academic excellence, life-changing research, compassionate health care, and a strong commitment to faith and service.

-With nearly 100 undergraduate programs and almost 100 graduate and professional programs, students from all 50 states and 77 countries travel to SLU to pursue a top-notch education in a broad range of studies.
+With nearly 90 undergraduate programs and more than 100 graduate and professional programs, students from all 50 states and 78 countries travel to SLU to pursue a top-notch education in a broad range of studies.
 Students take advantage of SLU’s highly ranked programs in Business, Law, and Engineering; special opportunities such as direct-entry Nursing and Health Sciences programs and early admission to the University’s medical and law schools; and an extensive list of study abroad programs.

 Beyond the classroom